Anger over mystery fly infestation

 Chris Dyer from ARI Pest Control and Wildlife Management, said: "It's been warm, but once these flies settle and bed in, they will lay more eggs, and if it's still warm come August, they'll be back and they're likely to be even worse."

-The council said it had laid on additional resources to tackle the issue.

-In a statement, it said: "Staff are on hand to help those vulnerable people, in particular the elderly and disabled should their situation require additional support.
+In a statement, the council said: "Staff are on hand to help those vulnerable people, in particular the elderly and disabled should their situation require additional support.

 "Investigations are continuing to find the source of the problem, with the local authority still working with external partners such as Public Health Wales, Welsh Water and neighbouring authorities."